nancchan/saas-customer-onboarding-business-systems/incidents/incident_001_crm_sync_failure.md

 3. Reviewed the cleaned customer data.
 4. Reviewed the Salesforce field mapping.
 5. Compared the Salesforce Contact with the source customer record.
-6. Identified an incorrect Account relationship.
+6. Identified an incorrect Account–Contact relationship.
 7. Corrected the mapping and affected Salesforce record.
 8. Re-tested the affected record.

 ## Root Cause

-The root cause was incorrect Account-Contact mapping during the Salesforce import process.
+The root cause was incorrect Account–Contact mapping during the Salesforce import process.

 The source customer data was correct.
 The issue occurred during the CRM import and mapping process.